JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_07/theory.md

 ## Constrained optimization

-The usual formulation of constrained optimization is in the form
+The usual formulation of constrained optimization is
 ```math
 \tag{P}
 \begin{aligned}